simpleanalytics/blog/_posts/2022-07-22-data-privacy-the-past-present-and-future.md

 According to reports in the New York Times from 2005, this decision authorizes the NSA to monitor,

-"the international telephone calls and international

- e-mail messages of hundreds, perhaps thousands,

-of people inside the United States."
+> "the international telephone calls and international e-mail messages of hundreds, perhaps thousands, of people inside the United States."

 👉 2003 marks the year the first major social network (MySpace) was born, and it was shortly followed by the launch of Facebook in 2004\.

 👉 2004 was also the year when [CalOppa](https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?division=8.&chapter=22.&lawCode=BPC) came into force.
 It was the first US state law to make privacy policies mandatory.
 It was later amended in 2013 to regulate the tracking of users.

-> "🚀 Not sure which laws might apply to you?
-Take our free 1-min [quiz ](https://www.iubenda.com/en/help#quiz)to find out!"
+> 🚀 Not sure which laws might apply to you?
+Take our free 1-min [quiz ](https://www.iubenda.com/en/help#quiz)to find out!

 Meanwhile, with the growing threat of cyber assaults and the surge in popularity of online shopping, the [Payment Card Industry Security Standards Council](https://www.pcisecuritystandards.org) (PCI) was created to ensure that businesses comply with the security requirements required for secure online shopping.

 Later that same year, the PCI Security Standards Council released the first unified security standard backed by five major credit card companies (including Visa and MasterCard).

-> "💡 This was the first security standard that required all merchants and website owners that processed more than 20,000 card transactions per year to comply with the rules to process payments online."
+> 💡 This was the first security standard that required all merchants and website owners that processed more than 20,000 card transactions per year to comply with the rules to process payments online.

 With new launches on Facebook, Google street view, email marketing, and the birth of Instagram, the years from 2007 to 2018 were filled with advances in technologies and global connections; however, with that came hackers, fraud, and lawsuits.